 Hey Doc became Cox Plate-winning trainer Tony McEvoy’s first group 1 winner since 2004 with a convincing victory.
 Hey Doc took the early initiative and pushed forward, before jockey Luke Currie found a nice run to the line, firstly gaining a nice break, before holding on for dear life to defeat Prized Icon and Snitzson.
 Read a full report.

 It was one of the strongest fields we have seen in an Australian Guineas and the race did not disappoint.
 Superstar Palentino came down the outside in a veritable who’s who of the three-year-old scene and just claimed the prize ahead of Tarzino and Jameka.
 Read a full report.

 Gai Waterhouse-trained Wandjina put on a front-running display that will go down in Australian Guineas folklore.
 With the more favoured pair Stratum Star and Alpine Eagle hitting the line strongly Wandjina found a kick late to ensure the prize money would go back to Sydney.

 Shamus Award found the front early and dictated terms from the front.
 The colt was one of the chief elects in the market, but the more fancied runners Hucklebuck and the Quarterback were expected to close, but never did.
 It was a brilliant front running display from a former Cox Plate champion.

 The Australian Guineas is a male-dominated race.

-Since its inception in 1986, just two fillies have saluted in the race, Mosheen back in 2012 and Shamrocker, which got the job done in 2011.
+Since its inception in 1986, just three fillies have saluted in the race, Mosheen back in 2012 and Shamrocker, which got the job done in 2011.

-In addition to that, the outside barriers have been a disasterous place to be in the Guineas.
+In addition to that, the outside barriers have been a disastrous place to be in the Guineas.
 Mosheen became the first horse in 30 years to win from a double figure barrier.

 Previous winners of the Australian Guineas